 Podiatry practices that understand the incredible importance of communicating to and nurturing your list benefit from significantly increased referrals and reactivations of past patients.
 They also benefit from patient recalls, such as yearly diabetic check-ups and periodic orthotic evaluations.
 These practices have full reception rooms and patients that feel cared for and understood.

 By staying connected to this group of people every month, using both online and offline methods, you’ll keep your reception room filled with exactly the kinds of patients you want to see.
 The Top Practices Mastermind group works to help our doctors make the absolute most of their internal marketing.
-In fact, we have a whole program, Marketing Database Management Services, that helps members manage their own databases every week.
-If you want to know more about developing this crucial part of your marketing strategy, contact Patrick Feutz.
-You can reach him by calling (616) 931-1040 or emailing [email protected].
+If you want to know more, you can reach us by calling (717) 725-2679 or by e-mailing [email protected].